Rynebenson/CodeTest/README.md

 This is the web application portion of a project I was tasked for a job interview.

-To run this project you'll need the server portion as well.
-Run the following commands in your terminal to view the project locally.
+# Table of Contents
+1. [Create Root Directory]

+## 1. Create Root Directory

-I suggest creating a root directory for both the web app and server.
+Open your terminal and run these commands to create a root directory for the web application and server.

  `cd desktop`